 Copy of City of Seattle License Attached?
-Yes No Copy of Washington State Contractor License Attach ned?
+Yes No Copy of Washington State Contractor License Attached?
 Yes No License/Unified Business Identifier (UBI) Number:

-RainWise Training Date (e.g. Spring 2021): -- --
+RainWise Training Date (e.g. Spring 2021): --

-If you would like to be added to the RainWise Website and other promotional materials, please briefly describe your company's services and complete the questionnaire below.
+If you would like to be added to the RainWise Website and other promotional materials, briefly describe your company's services and complete the questionnaire below.
 Please include information that you would like customers to use to contact you.
+Include social media handles and which platforms if applicable.
+Use this contractor profile as an example.

-Does your business provide any non-RainWise services? (check all that apply)
+Does your business identify as women and/or minority owned? (check all that apply)